shah314/forecasting/README.md

 <br><br>
 The data in the data folder contains one year of stock prices (downloaded from Yahoo finance) of each of the four stocks (2020-06-24 to 2021-06-24).<br><br>
 The first 199 days are used as training data and the last 54 days are used as a test set for prediction.<br><br>
+The code is used in the paper "Comparison of Stochastic Forecasting Methods" which will be uploaded soon.<br><br>
 There are five algorithms in the five R scripts:<br>
 <ol>
   <li>tdngbm: Geometric Brownian motion with time dependent and non-linear terms</li>